Emotion Focused Therapist

 Rachel Meadows of M-Ocean Psychology is an experienced counsellor who has worked for many years with youth and adults in mental health and with people with alcohol and other drug issues.

-Rachel charges $170.00 per 50 minute session and $130.00 for healthcare card holders.
-Clients who have an existing mental health plan from their GP will receive a Medicare rebate of $87.45.
+Clients who have a current mental health plan from their GP will receive a Medicare rebate of $87.45.
 A receipt of services can be e-mailed to claim from private health insurance.

 Mansfield Secondary College students or people suffering financial hardship due to COVD19, and who have a current Mental Health Plan, are welcome to request bulk billing (no gap fee).
 Please call Rachel Meadows to discuss 0400 546 755.